RVB-05/Bhagavathy_VSD_RISC-V_SoC/README.md

 # RISC-V SoC Tapeout Program VSD

-Welcome to my journey through the **RISC-V SoC Tapeout Program VSD**.
-This repository documents my **week-by-week progress**, starting with environment setup and tool installation.
+Embarking on the RISC-V SoC Tapeout Program VSD, this repository captures my hands-on experience with digital design workflows.
+Week 0 focuses on preparing the development environment, installing essential open-source EDA tools, and ensuring the system is ready for RTL design, simulation, and verification tasks.

 ---